SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Installing_a_DMA/Installing_DM_using_the_DM_Installer.md

 1. When DataMiner has successfully restarted, click *Close*.

 > [!NOTE]
-> To view detailed log information on the installation process, in the last step of the Installer, click the *open log files* button.
+> To view detailed log information on the installation process, in the last step of the installer, click the *open log files* button.

 ### Custom DataMiner installation